-The main result of the study consists of business models that municipalities can apply to accelerate the renewable energy deployment.
-The practical examples structured mapping of individual municipalities success in introducing the IPPs in their business.
-This is supportive to strategic considerations on setting focus in the unbundling of tariffs, and on how to prioritize further potential activities.

-For the municipalities that have not yet commence the process it is imperative to engage those municipalities that have started.

-With these municipal business models, we need to expect more regulations to be promulgated in the energy space.
-This will affect what municipalities must consider to improve their current environments and mitigate future risks.
-It is also important that all other stakeholders (DMRE, COGTA, SALGA, NERSA, NT) must play their role to ensure that municipalities are enabled to enter the IPPs contracts.
+- □ The main result of the study consists of business models that municipalities can apply to accelerate the renewable energy deployment. - ☐ The practical examples structured mapping of individual municipalities success in introducing the IPPs in their business. - ☐ This is supportive to strategic considerations on setting focus in the unbundling of tariffs, and on how to prioritize further potential activities. - ☐ For the municipalities that have not yet commence the process it is imperative to engage those municipalities that have started. - ☐ With these municipal business models, we need to expect more regulations to be promulgated in the energy space. - □ It is also important that all stakeholders (DMRE, COGTA, SALGA, NERSA, NT) to play their role to ensure that municipalities are enabled to enter the IPPs contracts.